mdsb100/cli-gitlab/README.md

 Dependencie on node-gitlab 1.7.0 or late
 Quick Start
 =====

+You need to be very careful to set 'gitlab url'.

+Please make sure your settings are 'http' or 'https'.

 ```bash
 # Install from npm for global
 npm install cli-gitlab -g